 At graduation ceremonies I have always asked myself why the speakers try to make non-conclusive points about the college time and the usefulness of college.
 I guess it is because people tend to romanticize their memories of college.
-Below are some of the statements usually made (in bold) and what I think should be said instead.
+Below are some of the statements usually made and what I think should be said instead.

 No you didn’t.
 Not the graduation matters but the means that allowed you to get there and what you will use them for!

 No you didn’t.
 College is easy, even if you’re studying until 2am in the morning for a few months every day.
-College is easy because it lacks the uncertainty that governs most of what is outside of college!
+College is easy because it lacks the uncertainty that rules most of what is outside of college!

 No you aren’t and you shouldn’t believe anybody is.
 Being prepared or ready for “the world” is not something you should aim for either.
 Being curious and open minded is what you should go for instead!
 This will prepare you to see things you didn’t expect to find, allow you to be nimble and react quickly to change!